AntonioErdeljac/python-tensorflow-google/README.md

 ### Wiki

 * [Framing](https://github.com/AntonioErdeljac/Google-Machine-Learning-Course-Notes/wiki/Framing)
-    * In this section we learn the basics of Machine Learning Methodology
+    * In this section we learn the basics of Machine Learning Terminology